Hi-Rez/Satin/README.md

 - [x] Run-time & Dynamic Struct creation via Parameters for Buffers and Uniforms.
 - [x] Metal Shader Compiler (useful when live coding), used in LiveShader (which is used in LiveMaterial).
 - [x] Buffer & Texture Compute Systems for crunching data fast and hard.
+- [x] Generators for BRDF LUT, Image Based Lighting (HDR -> Specular & Diffuse IBL Textures)
 - [x] Fast raycasting via Bounding Volume Hierachies (very helpful to see what you clicked or tapped on).
-- [x] Hooks for custom Metal rendering Mesh's preDraw, Material's onBind, Buffer & Texture Computes' preCompute, etc
+- [x] Hooks for custom Metal rendering via Mesh's preDraw, Material's onBind, Buffer & Texture Computes' preCompute, etc
+- [x] Hooks for custom Renderable via Renderable protocol
 - [x] FileWatcher for checking if a resource or shader file has changed.
+- [x] Tons of examples to show how to use the API.
+- [x] Examples that show how to use Satin & ARKit
+- [x] Basic Directional Shadows

 # Usage :rocket:

-Satin helps to draw things in a Metal backed view.
+Satin helps to draw things with Metal.
 To get up and running quickly without tons of boilerplate code and worrying about triple buffering or event (setup, update, resize, key, mouse, touch) callbacks, Satin pairs well with [Forge](https://github.com/Hi-Rez/Forge), but can be used without it.
 The example below shows how to used Forge & Satin together to render a color changing box that looks at a moving point in the scene.

 ### Simple Example: